Area Model Division – Definition, Examples, Facts

 Steps in area model division

-There are some simple steps you take to use division with area model:
+There are some simple steps you take to use the divide with area model:

 - Draw a rectangle and write your dividend in the center, then your divisor to the left of the rectangle